+SPEECH ARTS

-SPEECH ARTS IN THE DIVISION OF LANGUAGE AND LITERATURE
+IN THE DIVISION OF LANGUAGE AND LITERATURE

-A liberal arts major is offered in speech arts.
-Lower division requirements: a minimum of 15 units of lower division courses in speech arts, specializing in the field of dramatic art, public speaking or a guided combination of the two.
-Upper division requirements: a minimum of 24 upper division units including Speech Arts 150; 6 units selected from 155, 140A-140B, 179A-179B, 192A-192B (the first semesters of any of these courses may be combined); 6 units selected from 157A-157B, 158A-158B, 158B, 158B 158B, 159A-159B, 161 and 191, or combinations of the first semesters of any of these courses: 6 units selected from 152, 154A, 154B, 108, 118A, 192A, 192B.
+A major in arts and sciences is offered in speech.
+Lower division requirements: A minimum of 15 units of lower division courses in speech arts, specializing in the field of dramatic art, radio, public speaking or a guided combination of the three.
+Upper division requirements: a minimum of 24 upper division units including Speech Arts 150; 6 units selected from 155, 140A-140B, 179A-179B, 192A-192B (the first semesters of any of these courses may be combined); 6 units selected from 181, 182, 183 or 184, 159A-159B, 161 and 191, or combinations of the first semesters of any of these courses; 6 units selected from 152, 154A, 154B, 108, 118A, 176, 192A, 192B.

-A teaching major is offered in speech arts for the general secondary and the special secondary credentials.
+A teaching major is offered in speech for the general secondary and the special secondary credentials.
 For specific information, refer to the outlines of requirements for these credentials.

-A liberal arts minor is offered in speech arts.
-The minor must include at least 15 units of work in speech arts, 9 units of which must be from courses carrying upper
+A minor in arts and sciences is offered in speech.
+The minor must include at least 15 units of work in speech arts, 9 units of which must be from courses carrying upper division credit.

-A teaching minor is offered in speech arts for the general secondary, the general division credit. junior high school, and the special secondary credentials.
+A teaching minor is offered in speech for the general secondary, the general junior high school, and the special secondary credentials.
 It may be offered only as a second teaching minor for the general elementary and the kindergarten-primary credentials.
 For specific information, refer to the outlines of requirements for these credentials.